daniel-baez/tmux_nvr/README.md

 # tmux neovim remote

-Extends from tmux-pain-control. allows to share a singlea nvim instance for each tmux window
+Extends from tmux-pain-control. allows to share a single nvim instance for each tmux window

 ### Bindings